tlevine/vlermv/docs/vlermv.rst

-Using :py:class:`vlermv.Vlermv` as a dictionary
+The dictionary API
 ---------------------------------------------------
-Vlermv provides a dictionary-like object that is associated with a particular directory on your computer. ::
+:py:class:`~vlermv.Vlermv` create a dictionary-like object that is associated with a particular directory on your computer. ::